🇨🇱

 📝 Application Process

-4. 4Pay application fee through the portal
+4. 4Pay application fee through TGR payment portal (fee varies by nationality)

-5. 5Wait for processing (2-4 months typical)
+5. 5Wait for processing (6-12 months average)

 Apply Online